Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Numerical investigations

-The Hopf bifurcation systems used for comparisons are the following. \begin{itemize} \item The Brusselator system in \cite{LEFEVER1971267}, which is a classical oscillatory system involving complex interactions between two variables (for more details, see SI Section~\ref{sisec:brus}). \item The three-variable system in \cite{WILHELM1995} that is the smallest reaction network presenting a Hopf bifurcation (see SI Section~\ref{sisec:simpleHopf}). \item The response of the \NFKB signalling system to \TNFA signals in \cite{ashall}, which is a system that involves 11 molecular populations involved in 24 reactions (see SI Section~\ref{sisec:nfkb}). \end{itemize} For the first two systems above, we produced $1000$ stochastic trajectories using SSA and pcLNA for a time interval with length of $8\tau$, where $\tau$ the length of one period-cycle of the corresponding system.
-For the third system (where SSA simulations are substantially slower), we run $500$ repetitions for a time-length of $4$ periods of the system.
-We recorded the time taken to compute one stochastic trajectory for these time intervals, and then computed the median of these times, which we call CPU time in all the presented figures.
-We also collected using these simulations the state, $(X_1(t_j), \dots, X_n(t_j))$ of all variables at various time-points, $t_j$, $j=1,2,\dots,T$ in each repetition, and computed the corresponding empirical density functions for the probability distribution of each variable $X_i(t_j)$ using kernel density estimation in MATLAB \cite{MATLAB}.
-We present the results in Figure \ref{fig:Numerical}A and SI Figures \ref{sifig:nfkb015}- \ref{sifig:simpleHopf7}.
+The Hopf bifurcation systems used for comparisons are the following. \begin{itemize} \item The Brusselator system in \cite{LEFEVER1971267}, which is a classical oscillatory system involving complex interactions between two variables (for more details, see SM Section~\ref{sisec:brus}). \item The three-variable system in \cite{WILHELM1995} that is the smallest reaction network presenting a Hopf bifurcation (see SM Section~\ref{sisec:simpleHopf}). \item The response of the \NFKB signalling system to \TNFA signals in \cite{ashall}, which is a system that involves 11 molecular populations and 24 reactions (see SM Section~\ref{sisec:nfkb}). \end{itemize} For the first two systems above, we produced $1000$ stochastic trajectories using SSA and pcLNA for a time interval of length $8\tau$, where $\tau$ is the length of one period of the corresponding system.
+For the third system (where SSA simulations are substantially slower), we perform $500$ repetitions for a time-length of $4$ periods of the system.
+We recorded the time taken to compute one stochastic trajectory for these time intervals, and then computed the median of these times, which we call CPU time in all figures.
+We also collected using these simulations the state vector $(X_1(t_j), \dots, X_n(t_j))^\top$ at various time-points, $t_j$, $j=1,2,\dots,T$ in each repetition, and computed the corresponding empirical density functions for the probability distribution of each variable $X_i(t_j)$ using kernel density estimation in MATLAB \cite{MATLAB}.
+We present the results in Figure \ref{fig:Numerical}A and SM Figures \ref{sifig:nfkb015}- \ref{sifig:simpleHopf7}.

-We clearly see that the pcLNA and SSA distributions are hardly distinguishable, while the CPU time is reduced by a magnitude of order $O(10)-O(10^3)$.
+We clearly see that the pcLNA and SSA distributions are nearly indistinguishable, while the CPU time is reduced by a magnitude of order $O(10)-O(10^3)$.
 The reduction in CPU time depends on the complexity of the system (number and speed of reactions) and the system size.
 Larger system sizes imply larger number of reaction occurrences and slower SSA simulations, while CPU times for pcLNA are not affected by system size.